 Become an Entertainment Lawyer: Education and Career Roadmap

-Do I Want to Be an Entertainment Lawyer?
+Should I Become an Entertainment Lawyer?

 Entertainment lawyers provide legal counsel on contracts, intellectual property rights, and other legal issues in the film, television, music, and gaming industries.
 Most work at law firms or as in-house counsel at entertainment companies.
 Their duties generally include handling either transactional work or litigation, and they often specialize in a particular entertainment field.